On Quasi-$F$-Purity of Excellent Rings: Quasi- -Purity

-is a direct limit of local \etale $R$-algebras, and we cite the preceeding corollary. \end{proof} We can generalize theorem \ref{Thm: LocalEtale} outside of the local case, but will require that $R \to S$ be module-finite. \begin{theorem} Let $\loc$ be a local G-ring and $R \to S$ be a finite \etale extension.
+We can generalize theorem \ref{Thm: LocalEtale} outside of the local case, but will require that $R \to S$ be module-finite. \begin{theorem} Let $\loc$ be a local G-ring and $R \to S$ be a finite \etale extension.
 Then $S$ is a G-ring and $\height(R) = \height(S)$. \end{theorem}

 \begin{proof} First we base change to the completion $\wh{R}$, where the corresponding map $\wh{R} \to \wh{R} \tensor_R S$ remains \etale.
 Via \cite[04GH]{stacks-project} we can decompose $\wh{R} \tensor_R S \isom S_1 \times \dots \times S_\ell$ where each $S_i$ is local (with maximal ideal denoted $\fn_i$) and finite over $\wh{R}$.
 From this description, it easy to see that $S_{\fn_i} \isom S_i$ for each $i$, and as $\fn_i$ lies over $\fm$, the composition $\wh{R} \to S \to S_{\fn_i} \isom S_i$ is a local map.
 As localization is \etale it follows that $\wh{R} \to S_i$ is \etale local.
 Thus via corollary \ref{cor: HeightCompletes} and theorem \ref{Thm: LocalEtale}, $\height(R) = \height(\wh{R}) = \height(S_i)$ $\forall i \leq \ell$.
 As purity is a local property that can be checked at the level of max Spec, we see that